Current Ministry Location: Panama

 At the Maryknoll Sisters Center, Maryknoll, NY, Sister Nena signed an Associate Maryknoll Sister contract January 5th, 2012 and began the Transfer process June 1st, 2013.
 The Transfer process was complete and she made her Final Incorporation of Vows June 14th, 2015.
 At that time she received her first overseas assignment to Bolivia, there she worked in an after-school program for at-risk children.

 In 2016, Sister Nena was assigned to Panama.
 After several months of orientation to the new culture and people, she chose a ministry working with a social action group at a local parish.
 She is involved in several different “social action” projects the group performs to help those in need.
 Currently, Sister Nena is providing support and guidance to the parish volunteers who need help figuring out what “social action” tasks would be best for them to address.
 She is inspired by the dedication and commitment of the volunteers and considers it a privilege to engender trust among the people she helps.

-There are several other tasks Sister Nena helps the social action group with, she accompanies two health volunteers to visit parishioners every week who are home bound; she finds it heartwarming to mutually enjoy one another through prayer and song.
-Twice per month, Sister Nena helps with a food distribution program; many families depend on these supplies to survive.
+Every week Sister Nena accompanies two health volunteers to visit home bound parishioners; she finds it heartwarming to mutually enjoy one another through prayer and song.
+Twice per month, Sister Nena helps with a food distribution program for families who depend on these supplies to survive.
 She also provides assistance with a housing project, she helps evaluate families in need of housing and provides material support.